keszi/csgo-trainer/README.md

 ## About this project
 As I progress on my learning journey to create a fully functional trainer for <b>Counter-Strike: Global Offensive</b>
 <br>
-I will upload all the files which is needed to make successfully this project.
+I will upload all the files needed to make this project successfully.

 ## License
 This project is licensed under GPLv3.
 Please check the [license file](LICENSE) for details.